Maroilles cheese: Manufacture

 The curd is shaped and salted before being removed from its mould and placed in a ventilated drying area for around ten days during which time a gentle light coating of bacteria develops.
 The cheese is then brushed and washed and cellared for at least five weeks, though periods of up to four months are not uncommon.
 During this time, it is turned and brushed at regular intervals to remove the natural white mould to allow its red bacteria to change the rind from yellow to red.

 The finished cheese is a minimum of 45% fat, and is made in both pasteurised and unpasteurised forms.
 AOC status was granted in 1976 with AOP status following in 1996.
 In 2005, 2,126 tons were made, of which around 6% came from the 10 fermier producers, with the remainder being made by the three industriel producers.

 Similar cheeses

 A number of less-common cheeses are made in northern France using very similar methods and are often listed in the "Maroilles family".
 These include Baguette Laonnaise (made in Laon), Boulette d'Avesnes (Avesnes-sur-Helpe), Boulette de Cambrai (Cambrai), Cœur d'Arras (Arras), Cœur d'Avesnes (Avesnes), Dauphin (Nord), Gris de Lille (Pas-de-Calais), Guerbigny (Picardy), and Rollot (Somme).

-In popular culture

-The very successful 2008 French comedy film Bienvenue chez les Ch'tis jokes about the strong smell of Maroilles cheese.